karmeleon/karmeleon.github.io/_posts/2015-2-21-buddhabrot.md

 >
 > That point is in the Mandelbrot set.

 As you may have guessed from the name, the Buddhabrot set is very closely related to the Mandelbrot set.
 The only difference is that the Buddhabrot set records and plots every value of z on the image rather than simply using them to determine a point's membership in the set.
-This tiny tweak to the formula makes it much more difficult to compute in parallel because it requires multiple threads to potentially access the same pixel's data, a problem known as a race condition.
+This tiny tweak to the formula makes it more complicated to compute in parallel because it requires multiple threads to potentially access the same pixel's data simultaneously.
 The Mandelbrot set, on the other hand, computes each pixel independently of all other pixels, making that computation embarrasingly parallel and much easier to execute.

 Racy Operations
 ---------------

-Since Buddhabrot requires each thread to access and increment arbitrary "pixels" on the output, a race condition can crop up.
-You can actually see the result if you check the "Unsafe Mode" box in Pbrot and crank up the number of threads.
-The result is nearly identical to the default, race condition-free image because of the sheer size of the problem, but I saw an opportunity to investigate different methods to avoid it and decided to try.
+Since Buddhabrot requires each thread to access and increment arbitrary "pixels" on the output, a race condition is sure to crop up if steps are not taken to mitigate it.
+If you check the "Unsafe Mode" box in Pbrot and use more than one thread, that's exactly what'll happen.
+The image is nearly identical to the default, race condition-free image because of the sheer size of the problem, but I saw an opportunity to investigate different methods to avoid it and decided to try.

 I ran some tests using OpenMP's two built-in synchronization constructs, `atomic` and `critical`, as well as my own solution and the baseline.
 Pbrot only accesses the array in one line, so here it is with `atomic`: